mergermarket/logspout-cloudwatchlogs/README.md

 This will cause the adapter to look for the following environment variable(s):

-* `LOGSPOUT_CLOUDWATCHLOGS` - logs sent to both STDOUT AND STDERR will be forwarded to the log group identified by the value of this environment variable.
+* `LOGSPOUT_CLOUDWATCHLOGS_LOG_GROUP` - logs sent to both STDOUT AND STDERR will be forwarded to the log group identified by the value of this environment variable.
-* `LOGSPOUT_CLOUDWATCHLOGS_STDOUT` - logs sent to STDOUT will be forwarded to the log group identified by the value fo this environment variable.
+* `LOGSPOUT_CLOUDWATCHLOGS_LOG_GROUP_STDOUT` - logs sent to STDOUT will be forwarded to the log group identified by the value fo this environment variable.
-* `LOGSPOUT_CLOUDWATCHLOGS_STDERR` - logs sent to STDERR will be forwarded to the log group identified by the value fo this environment variable.
+* `LOGSPOUT_CLOUDWATCHLOGS_LOG_GROUP_STDERR` - logs sent to STDERR will be forwarded to the log group identified by the value fo this environment variable.

-When enabled, it is a error for a container to specify both `LOGSPOUT_CLOUDWATCHLOGS` and either `LOGSPOUT_CLOUDWATCHLOGS_STDOUT` or `LOGSPOUT_CLOUDWATCHLOGS_STDERR`.
+When enabled, it is a error for a container to specify both `LOGSPOUT_CLOUDWATCHLOGS_LOG_GROUP` and either `LOGSPOUT_CLOUDWATCHLOGS_LOG_GROUP_STDOUT` or `LOGSPOUT_CLOUDWATCHLOGS_LOG_GROUP_STDERR`.
 Where this is the case, the error will be logged to the logging container's own STDERR and the container's logs will be ignored.

 #### `container-log-groups={"container-name1":{"both":"LogGroupName1"},"container-name2":{"stdout":"LogGroupName2-stdout","stderr":"LogGroupName2-stderr"}}`